-- 1.1 The Council has ambitious plans for the Cambridge Road Estate.
-Regenerating the estate will require a programme of 'decants' moving residents from their homes whilst improvements are carried out which this policy will enable. - 1.2 The policy sets out how the Council intends to manage the process of moving those residents who are tenants of Registered Providers (RP tenants) from their homes in order to facilitate the regeneration of the Cambridge Road Estate.
-This policy applies to RP tenants on the Cambridge Road Estate only. - 1.3 The Council recognises the major impact moving out of an established home can have and this document outlines the Council's approach to decants.
-It also explains entitlements to financial assistance that may be offered in certain circumstances and the practical guidance and support the Council can provide to those affected. - 1.4 The policy outlines how the Council will obtain possession of properties on the Cambridge Road Estate and what RP tenants will be offered in terms of alternative accommodation, where necessary.
+- 1.2 The policy sets out how the Council intends to manage the process of moving its secure tenants (Council tenants) from their homes in order to facilitate the regeneration of the Cambridge Road Estate.
+This policy applies to Cambridge Road Estate Kingston Council tenants only, but may be adopted in future for other Kingston Council tenants elsewhere. - 1.3 The Council recognises the major impact moving out of an established home can have and this document outlines the Council's approach to decants.
+It also explains entitlements to financial assistance that may be offered in certain circumstances and the practical guidance and support the Council can provide to those affected. - 1.4 The policy outlines how the Council will obtain possession of properties on the Cambridge Road Estate and how tenants will be moved to alternative accommodation, where necessary.